 The script was first optioned by Denzel Washington's then agent Ed Limato, who had been kicking it around Hollywood for several months until Washington showed interest.
 However, in order to get the film made with the studio's modest take-it-or-leave-it 28 million dollar budget, Washington and Robert Zemeckis accepted a reported tenth of their usual salaries.

-According to 'Denzel Washington (I)', American company Delta Airlines granted the production team access to their official flight simulator in order to learn some of the most common maneuvers pilots have to master in order to fly a commercial plane.
+According to Denzel Washington, American company Delta Air Lines granted the production team access to their official flight simulator, in order to learn some of the most common maneuvers pilots have to master in order to fly a commercial plane.

 The flight number, 227, used in the movie is a common superstition to those flights that have crashed where the flight number digits add up to 11.
-A number of spectacular airline crashes also had this feature such as AA 191, the DC-10 that lost an engine in Chicago and crashed in 1979 as well as PSA 182 that nosed dived into San Diego in 1978 (where the pilots and flight attendants had been drinking and frolicking the night before as overheard by passengers who got off the same plane in Los Angeles).
+A number of spectacular airline crashes also had this feature, such as AA 191, the DC-10 that lost an engine in Chicago and crashed in 1979, as well as PSA 182 that nosed dived into San Diego in 1978 (where the pilots and flight attendants had been drinking and frolicking the night before as overheard by passengers who got off the same plane in Los Angeles).

 In the elevator with the small child, as Whip wipes his nose, a muzak version of The Beatles' "With a little help from my friends," can be heard.
 The verse begins, "I get high with a little help from my friends," right after Whip's friend gets him high.

 When Nicole (Kelly Reilly) is asking Kip for some money on the set of a porn film, she is told that she should play Desdemona.
-Kelly Reilly once played Desdemona in a famous Donmar Warehouse production in London with Chiwetel Ejiofor as Othello and Ewan McGregor as Iago.
+Kelly Reilly once played Desdemona in a famous Donmar Warehouse production in London, with Chiwetel Ejiofor as Othello and Ewan McGregor as Iago.